From the Vestry

 Can I give online?Yes!
 You can set up an automatic withdrawal from your bank’s online bill pay to go to Christ Church.
 Just ask the office what your pledge number is and you can put it in the memo line of the payment and send it to the parish address weekly or monthly.
 Pick up an “I gave online” card in the narthex so your gift can share in the weekly gifts that are blessed at the altar in the offertory.

 Where does the money from my pledge go?The money pledged pays for the upkeep of the building, as well as outreach, children’s formation, salaries, music, and contributions to the diocese and other ministries.
-The staff of Christ Church includes three part-time staff members who work between 8 and 16 hours a week (organist, sexton and parish administrator) and a full time rector.
+The staff of Christ Church includes three part-time staff members who work between 8 and 20 hours a week (organist, sexton and parish office manager) and a full time rector.
 Staff members are compensated according to diocesan and professional guidelines for a living and fair wage.

 When is the best time to pledge?During the Fall, we focus on stewardship.
 Pledging during this season enables vestry to accurately plan for next year.
 We hope to have all pledge cards by December.
 However, it is never too to late pledge and newcomers are asked to pledge when they join the parish.